Texas Car Crash Statistics

 Texas Deadliest Counties for Car Accidents

-No matter the circumstances of your auto accident, get in touch with the experienced team at 1-800-LION-LAW as soon as the incident happens.
+No matter the circumstances of your auto accident, of you crash your car get in touch with the experienced team at 1-800-LION-LAW as soon as the incident happens.
 We offer obligation-free consultations during which time we will go through your claim details and explain all your legal options.
-Should you let us represent you, you will pay no fees unless we win your case.
-Contact us at 844-308-8180.
+Should you let us represent you after you crash your car, you will pay no fees unless we win your case.
+Call Thompson Law if you need help after an injury accident.
+Our car accident lawyers may be able to help.